-The biggest misconception in nymphing is that our flies should bump along the bottom.
+One of the biggest misconception in nymphing is that our flies must bump along the bottom.
 Get it down where the trout are, they say.
 Bounce the nymph along the riverbed, because that’s the only way to catch trout.
 We’re told to feel the nymph tick, tick, tick across the rocks, and then set the hook when a trout eats.
-With apologies to all who have uttered these sentiments and given them useless ink, that is pure bullshit.
+With apologies to all who have uttered these sentiments and given them ink, it’s just not true.

 Three things happen when we touch bottom, and none of them are good.

 1. The nymph touches rocks covered with algae or moss, picking up one or the other or both.
 But trout don’t eat nymphs with a side salad.
 So we clean the fly or fish without noticing the added vegetables on the hook for a while, making multiple fruitless casts while trout reject our fly.